natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-23MLA%20(Germany).md

 Those are just two examples of play styles that works for this aircraft on different sides of the spectrum, BVR engagements and close range engagements.
 You do not need to however use these exclusively, but use the knowledge learned to see where this aircraft can perform best at in given situations, and test varying levels play styles to find one that fits you well.
 This aircraft is great at surprising enemies with its mobility and speed, so playing around those strengths well help a lot in making the most of the aircraft.
 This can also be applied through out AB, RB and SB, but it is recommended to test and adjust elements of the desired playstyle to fit the game mode of your choosing.

-One of the most interesting quirks about this plane is that its radar is on the J-band.
-This means that only RWR's which are also on J-band can detect your radar lock.
-Many planes that you will commonly encounter, especially in downtiers, do not have J-band on their radar will only be able to avoid your R-24R's if tthey actually see you firing it at them.
+One of the most interesting quirks about this plane is that its radar operates in the J-band.
+Many planes that you will commonly encounter, especially in downtiers, are not able to detect the J-band on their RWRs, and will only be able to avoid your R-24Rs if they actually see you firing it at them.

-The following is a list of notable planes in your B.R range which CANNOT detect your radar lock

-* Any F-5 variant, except the Chinese F-5E
-* Every F-8 variant
-* The F-4J, F-4S and the Japanese F-4EJ's (But not the US F-4E)
-* Every A-7 variant
-* Any F-104, except the Italian F-104S.ASA (Which no one uses)
-* Every Su-22 variant
-* Any MiG-23 variant, except for the MiG-23M
-* Every MiG-27 variant
-* The MiG-29, but not the MiG-29SMT
-* The Yak-141

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->